Our Expert Guide to the 25 Best Holiday Destinations 2021

 9) Explore the countryside in Ireland

 After welcoming 11.2 million tourists in 2019, Ireland suffered a drop of roughly 50% in 2020, but that doesn’t mean the views and experiences are any less impressive.
 If you’re travelling to Ireland, you’re not travelling for a beach (presumably), but rather for the incredible views of Killarney National Park, Giant’s Causeway and Skellig Michael (Star Wars fans should recognise that one).
 Or maybe you’re going to learn about the fascinating history of the country’s troubled past, with attractions such as King John’s Castle and The General Post Office on your list of things to see.
 Or, maybe you’re just visiting for the whiskey, and there’s no shame in that, as long as you go to the right places.
 The Irish Whiskey Museum and the Jameson Distillery, both in the capital city Dublin, are two unmissable stops for whiskey lovers, guaranteed to make you irrationally jealous of the 4.9 million people who actually get to call this amazing country home.
+You may not find yourself feeling jealous of the weather, but even in the rain, Ireland also has some excellent golf courses to put your swing to the test.
 The national holiday May Day is nearly upon us too, so if you happen to be in Ireland on May 3rd, make sure you have some flowers handy.

 10) Admire impressive architecture in Germany